Florida Board of Education bans DEI on college campuses, removes sociology core course

 - Oops!Something went wrong.Please try again later.

-The Florida Board of Education Wednesday approved rules that prohibit diversity, equity and inclusion spending and remove sociology from general education core course options at community and state colleges.
+The Florida Board of Education Wednesday approved rules that prohibit spending on diversity, equity and inclusion and remove sociology from general education core course options at community and state colleges.
+The decision echoes similar moves in Texas, which last year passed a law banning spending on DEI.

 While Florida’s Board of Governors has already introduced similar DEI regulations for institutions in the State University System, the Board of Education’s unanimous vote Wednesday officially implements the rule for the Florida College System – which consists of 28 colleges.